 All I had to do was to obey the script.

-However, despite obtaining everything that society wanted me to have, I lacked fulfillment and happiness.
+However, despite obtaining everything society wanted me to have, I lacked fulfillment and happiness.

 To find my answer, I went on a long self-discovery journey to find myself.
-After rocking the boat and challenging the status quo, I started taking initiative and worked on goals I created for myself.
+After rocking the boat and challenging the status quo, I took initiative and worked on goals I created for myself.

 That’s when I became the leader of my life.